hatan4ik/clean-code-coockbook/ai-driven-software-engineering-workflows.md

 - **Consistency**: Human attention varies throughout the day, leading to inconsistent code quality
 - **Scale**: Individual developers could only review and understand limited codebases

-AI tools are systematically addressing each of these limitations:
+AI tools are beginning to address some of these limitations, though with important constraints:

-- **Unlimited Context**: AI can maintain awareness of entire codebases simultaneously
+- **Extended Context** (not unlimited): Modern AI models handle 8k-200k tokens (~6k-150k words), sufficient for many files but not entire large codebases.
+Requires strategic context management.
-- **Pattern Mastery**: AI excels at recognizing and implementing established patterns
+- **Pattern Recognition**: AI excels at recognizing and implementing established patterns from training data, though may struggle with novel architectural approaches or domain-specific patterns.
-- **Consistent Quality**: AI maintains the same level of attention and standards continuously
+- **Consistent Baseline Quality**: AI maintains consistent attention to syntax and common patterns, though can confidently generate incorrect code ("hallucinations").
+Requires human validation.
-- **Infinite Scale**: AI can analyze and understand codebases of any size instantaneously
+- **Scalable Analysis** (not infinite): AI can analyze large codebases faster than humans, but computational costs scale linearly with codebase size.
+Processing time and costs are real constraints.

 ### The Trust Equation